harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz-scanner-reference.md

 import StoDinDNoIntro from '/docs/security-testing-orchestration/sto-techref-category/shared/dind-bg-step-setup.md';

-You can scan your container images using [Wiz](https://www.wiz.io/), a cloud security platform that supports vulnerability scans.
+You can scan your code repositories and container images using [Wiz](https://www.wiz.io/), a cloud security platform that supports vulnerability scans.

 ## Important notes for running Wiz scans in STO